molbiodiv/bcdatabaser/README.md

                              If set the output folder will be zipped and deleted(!).
-So please be careful when using --zip and only use it with a dedicated subfolder specified with --outdir Default=false
+So please be careful when using --zip and only use it with a dedicated subfolder specified with --outdir Default:
+                             false

+    [--zenodo-token-file <FILENAME>]
+                             Push resulting output zip file to zenodo using the token stored in FILENAME.
+This option implies --zip (will be set automatically).
+The token file should only contain the zenodo token in the first line.
+Be aware that datasets pushed to zenodo are public and receive a doi so they can not simply be deleted.
+Default: false

     [--help]                 show help

     [--version]              show version number of bcdatabaser and exit
 ```

-## Dataset Upload - planned but not yet implemented
+## Dataset Upload
- - via zenodo with fixed metadata (referencing our doi)

-## Web Interface - planned but not yet implemented
- - list and download existing datasets
- - create new datasets on the server
+Automated dataset upload to zenodo is possible.
+You have to supply a file containing the zenodo token to bcdatabaser.
+The dataset is uploaded in the name of the owner of that token.
+If that's you, you are able to modify metadata but not to delete the record.

 ## Logo
 The current logo is designed by [@mirzazulfan](https://github.com/mirzazulfan).
 Thanks a lot Mirza!